abdelrahman0w/its-tracker/README.md

 ## Description

-ITS Tracker is a web-based dashboard and admin panel used to monitor everything in Intelligent Traffic System.
+ITS Tracker is a web-based dashboard and admin panel created with Django.
+It's used to monitor and control an Intelligent Traffic System.

 ## Installation